The Support at Home program (launched on 1 November 2025): The next stage of aged care

 Costs, pricing, and consumer protections

-This means that providers can no longer set widely varying fees for similar services.
+Providers can no longer set widely varying fees for similar services.
 These caps will make pricing fairer and easier to compare.

 These measures aim to make aged care pricing more transparent and predictable.
 They will reduce unexpected costs for older Australians and their families.